Submissions to our journal consist of the following components:

 All organizations and individuals from where the materials are gathered should be listed

-If any manuscript presents only theory in that case we can omit Materials and Method Section.
+If any manuscript presents only theory in that case we can omit the Materials and Method section.

 None of the Materials and Methods may be placed in Supplemental Materials.